 Very comfortable 4-star accommodation with swimming pool, restaurant, free Wifi and bar.

 Guest review: A little paradise!
-Right in the jungle you can hear howler monkeys and see macaws flying over your head!
-The site is very clean and beautiful.
-The food at the restaurant was really great and at a good price too.
-Great location if you want to go to the Aluxes park (5min walk).
+In the jungle, you can hear howler monkeys and see macaws flying over your head!
+The site is spotless and beautiful.
+The restaurant’s food was excellent and at a reasonable price, too.
+It is a great location to go to Aluxes Park (a 5-minute walk).
 You can also take a collectivo to the archaeological site of Palenque for 20$pesos and it’s only 5 minutes away.

 Check availability